 When cocaine abuse is stopped, an addicted individual can experience withdrawal over a period of time.
 Unlike other drugs and alcohol, cocaine withdrawal most times does not manifest itself with physical symptoms (vomiting, hot/cold flashes, the shakes, hallucinations).
 One of the strongest of withdrawal symptoms is the intensified craving.
 Cocaine is a stimulant and suppresses the appetite.
 When the drug is no longer in the system, adverse withdrawal begins to manifest with feelings of fatigue, relentless behaviors, onsets of depression and an increase of appetite.

-Without proper help, cocaine abuse and addiction can be fatal.
+Without proper help, cocaine addiction can be fatal.
 Overdose is always a risk with the abuse of cocaine.
-Although, cocaine is highly addictive, it is treatable.
-With the help of a drug rehab center or treatment service one can develop the skills needed to address their cravings to cocaine.
+Although is is highly addictive, it is treatable.
+With the help of a drug rehab center or treatment service one can develop the skills needed to address cravings this drug.

 Cocaine Addiction Treatment

-For those seeking a private and exclusive drug treatment facility that deals with cocaine addiction and abuse, we encourage you to call the Cirque Lodge in Sundance Utah.
+For those seeking a private and exclusive rehabilitation facility that deals with cocaine addiction and abuse, we encourage you to call us.
 The Cirque Lodge

-is a nationally recognized, healthcare accredited alcohol and drug rehab
+is a nationally recognized, healthcare accredited drug rehab facility